-Prompted by BEPS action point 1 the EU Commission adopted two legislative proposals in March 2018 relating to the taxation of digital activities in the EU.
+Prompted by BEPS action point 1, the EU Commission adopted two legislative proposals in March 2018 relating to the taxation of digital activities in the EU.
 One of the two draft directives seeks to reform corporate tax rules so that profits are registered and taxed where businesses have significant interaction with users through digital channels.
-The other draft directive seeks to impose an interim tax that covers the main digital activities.
-The 2018 coalition agreement of the German governmental parties is in full support of and provides for measures to enable adequate taxation of the digital economy.
+The 2018 coalition agreement of the current German governmental parties is generally supportive of an adequate taxation of the digital economy.
+However, the EU draft directive relating to the taxation of digital economy businesses has not been adopted yet and no German draft legislation has yet been published to this effect.